mcantelon/grout/README.md

  * provides a pixel font with word wrap
  * sprite collision detection and other helpful functionality

+## Components

+When creating something with Grout, you use a Grout controller, one or more maps (planes on which you can draw directly or add sprites), and one or more sprites (planes that can be positioned on a map).
+Maps and sprites share a lot of functionality, although there are some functions particular to each (which will be expanded upon in later documentation).

-## Defining sprites
+## Defining maps and sprites

 Grout lets you define sprites using ASCII.
 Below is an example in which we create a draw a little man.
 Note that the width and height of the sprite get automatically set when we call the `make_sprite` function.

     var width_in_tiles = 6
     var height_in_tiles = 11